wise-emotions/backend-team-test/README.md

 </p>

 # Gotta insure 'em all
-Develop a REST service that allows a trainer to insure their fire, water, and grass-type Pokémon.
+Develop a REST service that allows a trainer to insure **only** their fire, water, and grass-type Pokémon.

 To use the service, the trainer must enter their name, surname, and trainer code, a unique and secret code issued by the Pokémon League.
 This API will return a random and unique MT code to be used to authorize all subsequent API calls.